ISISComputingGroup/ibex_developers_manual/doc/specific_iocs/Datastreaming.md

 A web interface is available [here](https://reduce.isis.cclrc.ac.uk/redpanda-console/overview).

 :::{important}
-It was decided that we no longer maintain the Kafka cluster, and it will be handled by the the Flexible Interactive Automation team.
+It was decided that we no longer maintain the Kafka cluster, and it will be handled by the Flexible Interactive Automation team.
 See `\\isis\shares\ISIS_Experiment_Controls\On Call\autoreduction_livedata_support.txt` for their support information.
 :::